Glossary of Financial Terms

 - Low-cost, low-risk instruments, often supported by the pledge of cash collateral, which arise from transactions that involve the borrowing or purchasing of securities.

 - Securities Lent or Sold under Repurchase Agreements

 - Low-cost, low-risk liabilities, often supported by cash collateral, which arise from transactions that involve the lending or selling of securities.

-- The practice of selling pools of contractual debts, such as residential mortgages, commercial mortgages, auto loans and credit card debt obligations, to third parties.
+- The practice of selling pools of contractual debts, such as residential mortgages, auto loans and credit card debt obligations, to third parties.

-- Reduce the carrying value of individually identified impaired loans to the amount we expect to recover if there is evidence of deterioration in credit quality.
+- Reduce the carrying value of specific credit assets to the amount we expect to recover if there is evidence of deterioration in credit quality.

 - Strategic Risk

-- The potential for loss due to fluctuations in the external business environment and/or the failure to properly respond to these fluctuations as a result of inaction, ineffective strategies or poor implementation of strategies.
+- The potential for loss due to changes in the external business environment and/or failure to properly respond to these changes as a result of inaction, ineffective strategies or poor implementation of strategies.

 - Stressed Value at Risk (SVaR)

 - Measured for specific classes of risk in BMO’s trading and underwriting activities related to interest rates, foreign exchange rates, credit spreads, equity and commodity prices and their implied volatilities, where model inputs are calibrated to historical data from a period of significant financial stress.
 This measure calculates the maximum loss likely to be experienced in the trading and underwriting portfolios, measured at a 99% confidence level over a specified holding period.